BarryWebster/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 First, what does HTML stand for?
 HTML stands for “hypertext markup language".
 HTML is a computer language that is used to format or graphically display content on a computer.
-Semantic HTML is HTML that's function or content is obvious by it's name.
+When something is "semantic", that means something relates to it's meaning in language.
+Therefore, Semantic HTML is HTML language that's function or content is obvious by it's name.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.